Skip to content

 }

 1. Collection.
-Before step N+1 runs, StepOrchestrator._extract_downstream_signals() reads the summary and collects outputs from all prior steps.
+Before step N+1 runs, StepOrchestrator._extract_downstream_signals() reads the summary and collects inputs and outputs from all prior steps.

 2. Context injection.
-The collected outputs are passed to the validator via RunContext.downstream_signals, then exposed in the CEL context under the steps namespace:
+The collected data is passed to the validator via RunContext.downstream_signals, then exposed in the CEL context under the steps namespace:

 steps.energyplus_step.output.site_eui_kwh_m2

-1. Promoted outputs.
-If step N has a SignalDefinition with signal_name="simulated_eui", _inject_promoted_outputs() places the value into the s namespace:
+1. Promoted values.
+If any upstream step has a promoted StepIODefinition (in-row name or overlay row), _inject_promotions() places the value into the s.* namespace:

-This lets a downstream step write assertions that reference outputs from an earlier step either by the full path (steps.<key>.output.<name>) or by promoted signal name (s.<signal_name>).
+This lets a downstream step write assertions that reference upstream data either by the full path (steps.<key>.input.* or steps.<key>.output.*) or by promoted signal name (s.<signal_name>).

 CEL context building in detail

-The _build_cel_context() method on BaseValidator (validibot/validations/validators/base/base.py) is the heart of signal resolution.
+The _build_cel_context() method on BaseValidator (validibot/validations/validators/base/base.py) is the heart of the context assembly.
 It builds the dictionary that CEL expressions evaluate against.

 Signature: